Stiffstream/restinio/README.md

   resp.set_body( restinio::const_buffer( resp, 4 ) ); // OK, size will be 4.

   // When not using restinio::const_buffer() helper function
-  // char* will be traeted as a parameter for std::string constructor. resp.set_body( resp ); // OK, but std::string will be actualy used.
+  // char* will be treated as a parameter for std::string constructor. resp.set_body( resp ); // OK, but std::string will be actually used.

   const std::string temp{ "watch the lifetime, please" };